+Poor health

-Poor health - If you aren't well, even stamp collecting may be a chore so let's leave the very obvious aside.
+If you aren't well, even stamp collecting may be a chore so let's leave the very obvious aside.
 Get a regular medical by an accredited doctor trained in hyperbaric medicine.
-Please don't go to witch doctors peddling "alternative" or "complementary" medicine.
+Please don't go to witch doctors peddling 'alternative' or 'complementary' medicine.
 Get a proper job done.
-This should also cover the "Age" issue also.
+This should also cover the 'Age' issue.
 I personally feel in spanking good health for my age but know that I have to be a lot more careful with what I do.
+I can't run for buses like I used to so I make sure diver should not stop formal training until at least (the equivalent then) of rescue diver.
+I support that philosophy.
+Even so, if it's been a while since your last dive/s, and you don't want to cough up for another certification course, do a simple refresher programme.
+They usually only take a couple of hours and are relatively inexpensive.

-I can't run for buses like I used to and take a yearly medical just for diving alone.
+I take a yearly medical just for diving alone.
 Although a dive medical is not a requirement for everyday divers, ignorance is not bliss if there is some creepy little heart murmur you don't know about.
 Get a medical performed annually!